Carlaestelle/AirBnB_clone/README.md

 - What is an UUID
 - How to pass a variable number of keyword and non-keyword arguments to a function
 - How to handle named arguments in a function

+Starting the Commandline Interpreter
+The Commandline Interpreter can be started by executing the command ./console.py.
+The console can create, destroy, and update objects.
+Type help within the console to get a list of command options and its function